pbogden/gsheet/README.md

 Uses Google's <a href="https://developers.google.com/chart/interactive/docs/querylanguage">Query Language</a> to retrieve the data.

-D3:
+D3 (w/CORS):

 <a href="http://bl.ocks.org/pbogden/d46d6dbfcd6f35a3ccda">This example</a> uses Google's <a href="http://enable-cors.org">CORS-enabled</a> servers (preferred approach).

+D3 (w/JSONP):

-I created a <a href="http://bl.ocks.org/pbogden/62244b94a1da2db963db">D3 plugin</a> that uses JSONP to access data via non-CORS services, but it's more difficult and JSONP brings related security concerns.
+A <a href="http://bl.ocks.org/pbogden/62244b94a1da2db963db">D3 plugin</a> uses JSONP to access data via non-CORS services.
+But it's more difficult and JSONP brings related security concerns.

 Python (3.4):
 ```